 None (not recommended)

-Should only be used with extreme care as it provides no authentication.
+It should only be used with extreme care as it provides no authentication.

 Enter a RESTful API Password.
 The default password is algo.